 This post may contain affiliate links.
 Read our disclosure here.

 While we are all thinking of new years resolutions and goals, here are a few easy financial resolutions you can make.
-It would be great to do all 8, but even just one will mean a lot to your bank account and your finances.
+It would be great to do all 8, but just one will make quite an impact on your bank account and finances.